ChamiLamelas/Music_Tab_Project/README.md

 The configuration file is designed to provide the user more freedom in how the program behaves on input data.
 It may be best to examine the default configuration file before writing one on your own and make sure it has the same name as the default configuration file.
 If you are using Windows, I would recommend using WordPad if you do not have another text editor such as Atom or Notepad++ to open the config file, as Notepad doesn't display the line breaks in the default config file.

 Furthermore, to help yourself, you can add line comments in the configuration file by placing a hashtag "#" at the beginning of each comment line (as with Python).
-Comments can also be made after configuration lines by placing a "#".
+Comments can also be made at the end of configuration lines by placing a "#".
 The program will ignore any text following the hashtag.
 Lastly, errors in the configuration file are also reported to the log file.

 **Important:** If you wish to write your own configuration file and provide different settings for the various options that can be configured in this program, make sure you put the new options and settings in the same order as in the default configuration file.
 Otherwise, an error will occur.